 Not only does wireless Android Auto save you the hassle of having to plug in your phone whenever you get into the vehicle, it also works great for fans of wireless charging in the vehicle, as they can set their phone down and leave it alone to charge as they travel.

 The number of aftermarket stereos with wireless Android Auto out there is small but growing.

 Do you have more questions about Android Auto?

 Patrick gave us a lot of insights about using and Android phone in the car.
 If there's anything else you'd like to know about Android Auto, you're sure to find it on Google's stand-out Help page, or the Android Auto FAQ page.
-Or you can give one of our advisors a call at 1.888.955.6000, or contact us via chat or email.
+Or you can contact our advisors.
 Whether you're looking for the cheapest Android Auto head unit or the best Android Auto stereo, our advisors can help you find the one that's right for you.